Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Supplementary Zero-shot RIS Results

-\paragraph{Segmentation Approaches.} Our final spatial map, \texttt{CoMap}, is surprisingly comparable to several zero-shot segmentation models, such as CLIPSurgery~\citep{li2023clip} (Figure~\ref{fig:clipsurgery}) and CLIPTrace~\citep{shao2024explore} (Figure~\ref{fig:cliptrace}).
+Our final spatial map, \texttt{P-Map}, is surprisingly comparable to several zero-shot segmentation models, such as CLIPSurgery~\cite{li2023clip} (\cref{fig:clipsurgery}) and CLIPTrase~\cite{shao2024explore} (\cref{fig:cliptrace}).
 CLIPSurgery is generated via recomputation of the self-attention operation ($A=\sigma(s \cdot VV^{T})V$ instead of $A=\sigma(s \cdot QK^{T})V$, where $s$: scaling factor) for every layer (before the start of the new path).
-Similarly, CLIPTrace also requires a recomputation of self-attention for producing a more consistent semantic correlation matrix.
-However, \texttt{CoMap} does not require recomputations for self-attention modules and produces intuitive activation patterns similar to those of these segmentation models.
+Similarly, CLIPTrase also requires a recomputation of self-attention for producing a more consistent semantic correlation matrix.
+However, \texttt{P-Map} does not require recomputations for self-attention modules and produces intuitive activation patterns similar to those of these pre-trained segmentors.